muldjord/skyscraper/README.md

 If that went well, proceed to the default installation instructions below.
 It should work and give you a working installation of Skyscraper.

 #### Windows
 Windows is not supported at this time!
 But I did compile Skyscraper 3.1.2 and it seemingly works ok.
-So just to be clear: You are on your own if you use this version.
+So just to be clear: You are on your own if you use this version - please don't ask me questions about it.
 Get it [here](http://www.muldjord.com/downloads/Skyscraper_3.1.2_unsupported_win_version.zip).

 ### Download, compile and install
 When you've installed the prerequisites as described above, you can install Skyscraper by typing in the following commands: